 There are many causes of hearing loss.
 Some causes are beyond your control, and other causes may be preventable:

-- Exposure to prolonged or excessive loud noise
+- Long-term exposure to loud noise

 - Ear infections, trauma or ear disease